EndPointCorp/end-point-blog/2013/10/24/how-to-dry-out-your-active-record.html.md

 Isn’t that simpler and easier to read and comprehend?

-### What about queries you wouldn’t do even in Active Record?
+#### What about queries you wouldn’t do even in Active Record?

-If you were to produce a query with e.g. left outer join - you’d have to resort to writing the joining part in a string.
+If you were to produce a query with e.g. left outer join—you’d have to resort to writing the joining part in a string.
 With squeel you can just say:

 ```ruby
 Person.joins{articles.outer}
 ```

-### Can I do the same with subqueries?
+#### Can I do the same with subqueries?

 Surely you can, take a look here: